 The Kingsley Plantation and Fort Caroline are run by the National Park

 The Kingsley Plantation was a nice surprise.
 First of all, the drive into the plantation is simply gorgeous.
 You drive about a mile through a dirt road surrounded by huge trees draped with Spanish moss.

 Fort Caroline and Kingsley Plantation were a quick stop on our way to Atlanta.
-From there we visited Helen, hiked Tallulah Gorge, visited Greenville and our last stop was Charleston before driving back to Florida.
-If you are looking to add Jacksonville as a stop, check out these family friendly ideas of fun things to do in Jacksonville.
+From there we visited Helen, hiked Tallulah Gorge and Congaree National Park, visited Greenville and our last stop was Charleston before driving back to Florida.
+If you are looking to add Jacksonville as a stop, check out these family-friendly ideas of fun things to do in Jacksonville.

 St. Augustine is one of my favorite cities in the country.
 It is small, but it has history and character.
-There are so many places to visit in FL with kids, I hope you make St. Augustine one of them.
+There are so many places to visit while on a road trip in Florida, I hope you make St. Augustine one of them.

 This post contains affiliate links.
 I make a small commission from any sale of a product linked to this post.
 DQ Family Travel is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees.
 Your price does not change when you click on these links, but it does provide me with a small commission.